fretz12/diplomatik/README.md

-# Diplomatik: Unified APIs and Services for All Data Sources
+# Diplomatik: SQL-Based APIs for Data Analytics and Transformations

 ## Introduction